 In order to change a company’s culture of quality, the Porsche consultants recommend comprehensive quality management to satisfy customers, improve cost effectiveness, and minimize risks.
 This system consists of a strict quality strategy as well as the products, processes, and structures derived from it.
 It registers quality performance on a continuous basis and provides incentives for employees to change their behavior and their work culture.

 Porsche Consulting uses the “Q6” operational quality management system.
 With the help of quality gates and control loops, it analyzes causes and prevents or eliminates errors early on.
 It prioritizes and structures the search for solutions to quality problems.
 Additional major elements include key performance indicators, standards, employee qualification, and “shop floor” management of quality processes.

 Profit lies in purchasing: procurement projects have a positive effect on EBIT, cash flow, and innovative power.
-The experience of Porsche Consulting shows that it is possible to achieve a three-percent increase in profit by reducing purchasing prices by 1.5 percent.
-The company would otherwise have to increase its revenue by 40 percent or reduce its personnel costs by 60 percent.
+The experience of Porsche Consulting shows that it is possible to achieve a three-percent increase in revenue by reducing purchasing prices by 1.5 percent.
+The company would otherwise have to increase its sales by 40 percent or reduce its personnel costs by 60 percent.
 In addition, intensive and structured adaptation of material groups generally enables savings of three to ten percent.
-Additionally, active cost management in the product development process yields above-average cost-reduction potential of more than 15 percent.
+By the way: active cost management in the product development process – which is comparatively quick and easy to do – yields above-average cost-reduction potential of more than 15 percent.